VirusTotal/yara/README.md

 ## YARA in a nutshell

-YARA is a tool aimed at helping malware researchers to identify and classify malware samples.
-With YARA you can create descriptions of malware families based on textual or binary patterns contained on samples of those families.
-Each description consists of a set of strings and a boolean expression which determines its logic.
+YARA is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+With YARA you can create descriptions of malware families (or whatever you want to describe) based on textual or binary patterns.
+Each description, a.k.a rule, consists of a set of strings and a boolean expression which determine its logic.
 Let's see an example:

 ```
 rule silent_banker : banker